adeelhasan/kitty_party/README.md

 This scheme is informal in that if one person cannot show up, then they send the money along with a neighbour, or they drop it off the  next day.

+User Stories

+- someone announces a kitty for a certain amount, and word spreads
+- whoever wants to join, gets in touch with the organizer
+- if there is space, the organizer says they are in
+- the participants have an initial meeting, and everyone brings the designated amount
+- if someone couldnt make the meeting, they would have given the amount to the organizer separately
+- at the first meeting, there is a random draw -- names are written on paper chits and someone (usually a child) will pick these out
+-

 ----------------

 Design Decisions